Cancer Genome Annotation

 Exclusion of hypermutated samples and SNP filtering:

 Cancer genomes can be a very noisy source of data.
 It is estimated that an individual's tumour is caused by 5-10 driver mutations, but genome resequencing regularly reveals over 10,000 somatic mutations per tumour, with much larger numbers not unusual in hypermutated samples (we've seen samples with over 100,000 mutations each, the greatest being 178,763).

 Across studies from different groups using different techniques, it is unclear whether these huge numbers reflect true hypermutation, substantial germline variation or technical artefacts.
-To try to improve the value of these data, we are beginning to define a cancer genome noise reduction strategy.
-Initially, we will exclude any sample with over 15,000 mutations, as this immediately introduces huge noise into COSMIC; these can be reintroduced at a later date.
+To try to improve the value of these data, we are developing strategies to highlight the most significant mutations.

 Ultimately, we aim to identify the most significant high-value data within cancer genomes, making it much easier to identify actionable biomarkers.